VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   VictoriaMetrics accepts optional `date=YYYY-MM-DD` and `topN=42` args on this page.
 By default `date` equals to the current date, while `topN` equals to 10.

+* New time series can be logged if `-logNewSeries` command-line flag is passed to VictoriaMetrics.

 * VictoriaMetrics limits the number of labels per each metric with `-maxLabelsPerTimeseries` command-line flag.
   This prevents from ingesting metrics with too many labels.
 It is recommended [monitoring](#monitoring) `vm_metrics_with_dropped_labels_total` metric in order to determine whether `-maxLabelsPerTimeseries` must be adjusted for your workload.